 Please note tour involves some long drives and reasonably high altitudes

-PLEASE NOTE – personal travel insurance, visa fees, alcoholic drinks, guide and driver gratuities, international flights to Bhutan are not included in the land tour cost
+PLEASE NOTE – personal travel insurance, visa fees, alcoholic drinks, guide and driver gratuities, international flights to Kathmandu are not included in the land tour cost